zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/White-Paper.rst

 Todd <http://sourceforge.net/p/bitcoin/mailman/message/31709140/>`__
 which will alleviate this issue.

-In the near term, Ethereum will use two additional strategies to cope with this problem.
+In the near term, Expanse will use two additional strategies to cope with this problem.
 First, because of the blockchain-based mining algorithms, at least every miner will be forced to be a full node, creating a lower bound on the number of full nodes.
 Second and more